Welcome to MCC San Francisco!

 We invite you to visit us for any or all of our services and programs!

-What to Expect When Visiting MCC San Francisco
+What to Expect When Visiting MCC San Francisco (Currently ALL services are held on Zoom)

 |What will the services be like at MCCSF?||On Sundays at noon our worship experience honors this community’s historical roots in the progressive Christian tradition while keeping our longtime commitment to the work of inclusivity, justice and healing.|